Pentecost: Is It More Than Acts 2?

 After the death of Christ, the apostles gathered together on that date.
 And a precise time on that date, the Holy Spirit was poured out to provide Christians access to God as a kind of firstfruits.
 Jesus was the first of these firstfruits and Christians who are called in this age are also to be firstfruits as He is (those called later are also to be as Jesus is, but simply will not be firstfruits).

 The Day of Pentecost was kept by those in New Testament times, as well as by Christians ever since.
 But, for those who truly understand the meaning from the Bible, Pentecost pictures more than the start of the New Testament church.
-It shows that those now being called are a type of firstfruit, that they are to be like Jesus Christ, and that this Holy Day shows part of the plan of God to save nearly all of humankind.
+It shows that those now being called are a type of firstfruit, that they are to be like Jesus Christ, that God's Spirit is needed to do His will, and that this Holy Day shows part of the plan of God to save nearly all of humankind.

 See also Universal Salvation?
 There Are Hundreds of Verses in the Bible Supporting the Doctrine of True Apocatastasis.